Barcelona in winter is a magical place!

 The first time I visited Barcelona was at the height of Summer about five years ago, and despite the fact that it was chockablock with people, I still fell in love with the city.
-The architecture is like something from another planet, the shines almost consistently, and the Catalan way of life is just as warm as that good old sunshine.
+The architecture is like something from another planet, the sun shines almost consistently, and the Catalan way of life is just as warm as that good old sunshine.
 Summer in the city is incredible, so I couldn’t imagine ever wanting to visit Barcelona in winter.

-But I spent last Winter visiting the city every single week, and I fell in love with it all over again, for a whole load of different reasons.
-Don’t get me wrong, summer’s great, but winter is the perfect time to explore this magical Catalan gem- and here are all the reasons why exploring Barcelona in winter is worth it.
+But I spent last winter docking in Barcelona every single week, and I fell in love with it all over again, for a whole load of different reasons.
+Don’t get me wrong, summer’s great, but winter is the perfect time to explore this magical Catalan gem.
+Let me illuminate you with all the reasons why exploring Barcelona in winter is worth it.

-The most obvious reason to visit Barcelona during winter is that the city is significantly quieter than during the high season.
+The most obvious reason to visit Barcelona in winter is that the city is significantly quieter than during the high season.

-I’ve met many a person who proudly declare that they travel solely for the benefit to their Instagram feed, which seems kind of an expensive task but whatevs, and these days the city is swamped with ever-growing numbers of tourists, armed with selfie sticks and outfit changes and large backpacks.
+I’ve met many a person who proudly declare that they travel solely for the benefit to their Instagram feed- which seems kind of an expensive task to be honest.
+So these days the city is swamped with ever-growing numbers of tourists, armed with selfie sticks and outfit changes and large backpacks.

 Giant tourist-tortoises lumbering slightly-slower-than-acceptable in droves up the street.

-Barcelona can get so overcrowded with tourists that in the centre it can become rather tricky to navigate your way around, and personally I find locations like that stressful.
+In summer it can get so overcrowded with tourists that in the centre it gets rather tricky to navigate your way around, and personally I find locations like that stressful.
 I spent one day chatting to a lady in a T-shirt shop who did a downright superb impression of tourists stopping to gawk up at La Sagrada Família, getting all up in her pathway when she was trying to get to work every morning.
-On the one hand, the tourism industry in this city is huge, and therefore economically pretty beneficial, but on the other, Barcelona is struggling to cope with it.
+On the one hand, the tourism industry in Barcelona is huge, and therefore economically pretty beneficial.
+But on the other, Barcelona is struggling to cope with it.

 The best way to avoid the crowds?
 Visit Barcelona in winter.
 Visiting the Catalan capital in winter means it’ll be less annoying for you as one of the throngs of tourists, and also less annoying for the residents of this lovely location.